Inheritance for Dummies

 “Basil, sir?
-I’m afraid you have me quite confused.
-Rodney is in Withernsea?
-How nice, I do hope you enjoy one another’s company.”
+I’m afraid you have quite confused me.
+So, Rodney is in Withernsea, you say?
+How nice, I do hope you enjoy one anothers company.”

-“I’m afraid you are ranting.
+“I’m afraid you are ranting, Mr. Pickering.
 May I suggest that you contact your uncle’s solicitor.
 I believe you have his card.”